MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 ## Manage existing predictions

 Go to the **Intelligence** > **Predictions** page.
-On the **My predictions** tab, view the predictions you created, their model type, output entity, status, and the last time the data was refreshed.
+On the **My predictions** tab, view the predictions you created, their prediction type, output entity name, status, the last time the prediction was edited, and the last time the data was refreshed.
 You can sort the list of predictions by any column.

 Select a prediction to view available actions.

 - **Edit** the prediction to change its properties.
 - [**Refresh**](#refresh-a-prediction) the prediction to include the latest data.
 - **View** the prediction details.
-- **Input data usability report** to view errors, warnings, and recommendations.
+- [**Input data usability report**](#view-the-input-data-usability-report) to view errors, warnings, and recommendations.
 - **Delete** the prediction.

 ### Refresh a prediction